cap-js/docs/node.js/queue.md

 Some services are outboxed by default, these services include [`cds.MessagingService`](messaging) and `cds.AuditLogService`.
 :::

-For transactional safety, you're encouraged to enable the [persistent queue](#persistent-queue).
+For transactional safety, you're encouraged to use the [persistent queue](#persistent-queue) which is enabled by default.

 ## Persistent Queue (Default) {#persistent-queue}